-Baby weaning can be a fun and exciting, but it can also be overwhelming.
+Baby weaning can be fun and exciting, but it can also be overwhelming.
 When should you start?
-When can you introduce meat and fish?
-Which foods are a no-no?

-Whether you’re trying puree weaning or baby-led weaning, this need-to-know baby weaning guide will make sure you’re ready for anything your baby throws at you (probably from their high chair!).
-This guide includes how to introduce new flavours and textures, how to feed your baby safely, and top tips from parents who’ve done it before.
+Whether you’re puree weaning or trying baby-led weaning, this need-to-know baby weaning guide will get you ready for anything your baby throws at you (probably from their high chair!).
+This guide includes tips on when and how to feed your baby safely and top tips from parents who’ve done it before.

 When should I start baby weaning?